The Ins and Outs of

 The Point

 Some hooks have an offset, or reversed, point which is supposed to improve their penetration capabilities.
 These are fine for bait but unsuitable for lures, as the twist in the hook may cause the lure to spin or run offline.
-The Mustad Sea Master is an example of this type.

-The point itself will be either conical, like a pin, or knife-edged.
+The point itself will be either conical like a pin, or knife-edged.

 For offshore trolling lures you won’t go far wrong by using Mustad’s ‘Southern & Tuna’ or ‘Sea Demon’ patterns.
 These have knife-edge points, the two ground sides of which can be easily sharpened with a whetstone or file.
 The inner surface of the barb is flat, thus making it difficult for a large fish to throw the hook.